 Should you get a flu shot?

-Millennials are also less likely to take preventative steps to avoid getting sick, including getting a flu shot.
+The millennials making flu season worse are also less likely to take preventative steps to avoid getting sick, including getting a flu shot.

 Getting a flu vaccine is one the best ways to combat the flu virus, as it allows your body to form the anti-bodies it needs.